CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatModifiers.md

 Instead of engaging in a combat roll, a player can choose to focus purely on their movement in combat, doubling their movement speed.
 They can still Dodge.

-## Focused Shot (Advantage)
+## Focused Shot (Advantage) (Disadvatage to Dodge Rolls)

 While making a ranged attack, remain still and focus on a single shot.
-Your Engageable Opponents is reduced to 1 for the turn.
+Your Engageable Opponents is reduced to 1 (Focused) for the turn.
 You can not move while making a focused shot and have disadvantage to Dodging.
-If the character is forced to Dodge before their combat roll, they do not benefit from focused.

 ## Charge (Advantage)